english-blog/english-blog.github.io/_posts/2010-12-06-how-to-become-a-highly-paid-corporate-programmer-paul-harkins-book-review.md

 title: How To Become A Highly Paid Corporate Programmer
 date: 2010-12-06
 comments: false
-excerpt: Finally I found THE BOOK for the programmers.
-I would call this book 'A Programmer's Bible'.
-This book has invaluable wisdom accumulated by Paul H. Harkins over 4 decades of his corporate career in programming.
-Even though it has serious concepts, it reads like a collection of small stories, his experiences, the situations he encountered, his colleagues etc. You wouldn't get bored even in a single chapter.
-This guy is programming from the dawn of the computers.
-Mainly into RPG.
-Most of the java/other technology developers out there can take the message out of this book's examples and apply it to their respective streams.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"